 As you consider your options and take action, inform others of what is taking place.
 Remain observant and vigilant to your surroundings and be prepared to seek safety, if necessary.
-Call 9-1-1 as soon as possible; then notify Campus Safety.
+Call 9-1-1 as soon as possible; then notify Campus Safety at 630-637-5911.
 Provide as much information as possible.

-G. Severe Weather: In the event of severe weather, occupants of campus buildings should take shelter in the designated areas.
+- G. Severe Weather: In the event of severe weather, occupants of campus buildings should take shelter in the designated areas.
 Designated areas are typically listed on the back of every office, classroom, and residence hall room door.
-All individuals on campus should::

-- 1. Move away from the outside perimeter of the building and toward a safe area such as an interior washroom, stairwell, basement, or other interior room.
+All individuals on campus should: - 1.
+Move away from the outside perimeter of the building and toward a safe area such as an interior washroom, stairwell, basement, or other interior room.
 Avoid areas with large glass windows. - 2.
 Not attempt to leave the building. - 3.
 Not get on an elevator. - 4.
-Remain calm and follow instructions from North Central College personnel. - H. School Closures: As a general practice, North Central College does not close unless the health, safety and security of the College personnel and students are seriously brought into question.
-When this does happen, either because of severe weather conditions or other emergencies, the College will notify students and employees via text alert, voicemail and/or email and the Office of Marketing and Communications will update the public.
+Remain calm and follow instructions from North Central College personnel.

+H. School Closures: As a general practice, North Central College does not close unless the health, safety and security of the College personnel and students are seriously brought into question.
+When this does happen, either because of severe weather conditions or other emergencies, the College will notify students and employees via text alert, voicemail and/or email and the Office of Marketing and Communications will update the public via the College website and/or other modes of communication.
 Announcements of the emergency closing will, to every extent possible, specify the starting and ending times of the closing and whether the closing includes specific College services, events and evening or weekend classes and programs.
 Listen to radio announcements and check the College website for closing information.